Once again Peak Design have been breaking records on Kickstarter and with their latest product they are now expanding into the tripod sector.

 The RRS TQC-14 tripod is $935, compared to the $599.95 of the Peak Design tripod, so it shouldn’t come as any great shock that I would still say the RRS is the best tripod of this kind on the market.
 However, the Peak Design tripod is clearly very good, extremely compact and much more likely to be within people’s budgets.
 With taxes in, the RRS tripod tops $1000 and that’s a tough pill for a lot of people to swallow.

-You can place a pre-order on the Peak Design website.
+You can place an order on the Peak Design website.